 Articles and Updates from Phoenix Children's

-May is Mental Health Awareness Month and if ever there were year to focus on our mental health, this would be it.
+If ever there was a time to focus on our mental health, now would be it.
 Mental illness is common, one of the leading causes of disability worldwide, and is on the rise.
 One in four adults each year meet criteria for a mental illness and half of all mental disorders begin in childhood.
 Mental Illness in all age groups is on the rise and less than half of those suffering seek and receive treatment.
 This can be due to stigma, being unable to recognize or our feelings, or a lack of resources.
 Together, we can work to change this, for ourselves and each other.

 Talking about how we feel can be the first step in reducing stigma and normalizing that It is okay not to be okay.
 As we slowly transition into our new routines, we may feel a whole range of emotions, all of which, acceptable, valid, and okay.
 Of course, to talk about how we feel, we must first know how we feel.